BIDS/SSSPy/README.md

 The repository is structured as follow :

-## Material

-The material folder is intented to collect every reference, book, article, interview useful to write this history

 0. Archives : all documents interested to trace back scipy history
 1. Chronoly : the more complete sequence of events of the different trends
 2. The Tools : the principal packages